5 Best Japanese Finger Foods for Sake and Beer

-The consumption of sake rice wine is decreasing year by year in Japan.
-It has decreased to nearly one-third of the peak level in 1970s.
+The consumption of Sake rice wine is decreasing year by year in Japan.
+It has decreased to nearly one-third of the peak level in the 1970s.
 In contrast, the export volume is gradually increasing.

-In fact, when I have my friends over, most of them and I don’t drink the rice wine.I prefer beer to sake, though I drink the rice wine at least once a year, because Niigata Prefecture where I live is especially famous for its tasty rice and sake.
+As for me, I prefer beer to Sake, though I drink rice wine at least once a year because the prefecture where I live Niigata is especially famous for its tasty rice and Sake.

-When I drink beer or sake at home with my friends, I definitely prepare finger foods for those alcoholic drinks.Japanese convenience stores handle various kinds of Japanese finger foods for beer and sake called “Otsumami (おつまみ)”, where I often pick some up.
+When I drink beer or Sake at home with my friends, I definitely prepare finger foods for those alcoholic drinks.

 Saki Ika (さきいか)